-2005).
-It is a very powerful and useful principle that we should apply most of the time to the way we teach.
-Such a kind of transformative teaching practice is less evident i pedagogical frameworks to integrate curriculum, teaching and learning and the other on critical and emancipatory pedagogy.
+The view that constructivism is synonymous with approaches to teaching that are learner-centred based on the utilisation of previous knowledge is misleading.
+Constructivism may take many forms, even within one type.
+Broadly, constructivist pedagogy reflects two schools of thought: the one based on the principles of neo-positivist and interpretive pedagogy and the other on critical and emancipatory pedagogy.
 Emancipatory constructivism is best seen as a reaction to positivistic and interpretative conceptions of knowledge construction.
 Such an orientation merges knowledge with transformative action, which is highly needed for learning-based change, which in turn is considered essential of reorienting curricula and teaching methods to education for sustainability.
 It is time to explore across disciplines, sectors and cultures, seeking other models that might help us to engage in deep change towards sustainability (Wheeler, 2007).
-There is also a continuing pressure for curriculum changes involving broad-scale, cross-disciplinary reorganization to facilitate education for sustainability (Fien, 2002a, 2002b; Fien, 2003; Tilbury and Wortman, 2004).
+There is also a continuing pressure for curriculum changes involving broad-scale, crossdisciplinary reorganization to facilitate education for sustainability (Fien, 2002a, 2002b; Fien, 2003; Tilbury and Wortman, 2004).
 This article presents a case study that aims to enhance pre-service teachers learning through the introduction of ESD teaching methods in an under-graduate level teaching methods course and attempts to answer the following questions.